Peacemaking

 Reconciliation between widows is facilitated through a healing process that includes repentance and forgiveness which provides the foundation for their peace.
 They model and then advocate for restored relationship between their communities.
 Their request for school children to be taught about conflict and peacemaking led to establishing Peace Clubs to help stop the cycle of violence.

-As news of restored relationships initiated by these catalysts for peace spread to other communities, these women became peace ambassadors who were invited to give testimony of personal and community transformation through song and drama in neighbouring communities, county events, and nationally as well as told their stories of reconciliation on local radio.
+These women of conflict have become Peace Ambassadors who were invited to give testimony of personal and community transformation through song and drama in neighbouring communities, county events, and nationally as well as told stories of reconciliation on radio.
+Their witness to peace has motivated new groups of moms, including those displaced by ethnic conflict, to reconcile, model and advocate for interethnic harmony.

-Donate $100 for a Peace Club meeting (staff, meeting, and transport costs
+Donate $90 for a Peace Club meeting to address interethnic conflict

 Sauti Moja Blog Like us on Facebook Watch us YouTube